Patti Stanger: Early life and education

 Stanger was born and raised in Short Hills, New Jersey.
-She was adopted by Ira and Rhoda (Rhoda was also a matchmaker), and was raised in the Jewish faith.
+She was adopted by matchmaker Rhoda and Ira Stanger, and was raised in the Jewish faith.
 She graduated from Millburn High School in 1979 and received a Bachelor of Fine Arts from the University of Miami in 1983.
 She currently lives in Los Angeles.

 Career

 Early career

-Stanger is a third-generation matchmaker (see shidduch).
+Stanger is a third-generation matchmaker, raised by a family that practiced the Orthodox Jewish system of shidduch.
 Prior to founding her business in January 2000, she worked as the Director of Marketing for Great Expectations.

 She also worked in fashion.
 Stanger was introduced to the fashion industry by Janis Spindel, who had hired and scouted the 24-year-old when looking for an assistant.
 Stanger worked for 10 years in the fashion industry at Unionbay Sportswear, JouJou Jeans, and Saks Fifth Avenue.

 Millionaire's Club

 In 2000, Stanger stated that "successful men in the dating arena needed a private, exclusive club where they could come to find their beautiful and intelligent wives."